 Figure 4.
-Proteome-wide analysis of intrinsic disorder among dynamic phosphoproteins and CDK substrates. (a) Circle plots presenting enrichment of homologues of human CDK substrates among Xenopus phosphoproteins detected in vivo and those with dynamic phospohosites. (b) Diagrams of IUPred scores over the length of selected proteins.
+Dynamic phosphoproteins and CDK substrates are characterised by intrinsic disorder.
+(A) Circle plots presenting enrichment of homologues of human CDK substrates among Xenopus phosphoproteins detected in vivo and those with dynamic phospohosites.
+(B) Diagrams of IUPred scores over the length of selected proteins.
 Regions with scores >0.5 (red) are considered to be disordered, and <0.5 (grey) structured.
-Blue vertical lines indicate Ser and Thr residues; yellow circles, phosphorylated sites; green circles, dynamic phosphosites. (c) Scheme illustrating potential enrichment of phosphorylation in disordered regions when taking into account amino acid compositional bias. (d) Scatter plot of expected vs observed phosphorylated Ser/Thr for each protein of human and Xenopus phosphoprotein datasets.
+Blue vertical lines indicate Ser and Thr residues; yellow circles, phosphorylated sites; green circles, dynamic phosphosites.
+(C) Scheme illustrating potential enrichment of phosphorylation in disordered regions when taking into account amino acid compositional bias.
+(D) Scatter plot of expected vs observed phosphorylated Ser/Thr for each protein of human and Xenopus phosphoprotein datasets.
 FDR thresholds of 5% and 1% are marked in yellow and red respectively.
-Crosses: proteins with at least one dynamic phosphorylation in Xenopus, or human CDK1 subfamily substrates, respectively. (e) Boxplots showing expected vs observed phosphorylated Ser/Thr among all phosphoproteins detected (left), phosphoproteins with at least one dynamic phosphosite (middle), and dynamic phosphoproteins also detected as CDK1 subfamily targets in humans (right).
-Distributions were compared with the Wilcoxon signed-rank test. (f) Violin plots showing the distribution of disordered residues per protein for CDK targets vs the rest of the phosphoproteome for human and yeast, and dynamic phosphoproteins vs the rest of the phosphoproteome for Xenopus.
+Crosses: proteins with at least one dynamic phosphorylation in Xenopus, or human CDK1 subfamily substrates, respectively.
+(E) Boxplots showing expected vs observed phosphorylated Ser/Thr among all phosphoproteins detected (left), phosphoproteins with at least one dynamic phosphosite (middle), and dynamic phosphoproteins also detected as CDK1 subfamily targets in humans (right).
+Distributions were compared with the Wilcoxon signed-rank test.
+(F) Violin plots showing the distribution of disordered residues per protein for CDK targets vs the rest of the phosphoproteome for human and yeast, and dynamic phosphoproteins vs the rest of the phosphoproteome for Xenopus.
 Intrinsic disorder was calculated with three different predictors (IUPred, SPOT, and VSL2b).
-Statistical significance was evaluated with the Wilcoxon–Mann–Whitney test. (g) Plot showing the -log10(p-value) vs. the log10(common Odds Ratio) calculated with the Cochran–Mantel–Haenszel test stratified contingency tables to evaluate enrichment in IDRs of CDK-mediated phosphorylation (or dynamic phosphorylation in Xenopus).
+Statistical significance was evaluated with the Wilcoxon–Mann–Whitney test.
+(G) Plot showing the -log10(p-value) vs the log10(common Odds Ratio) calculated with the Cochran–Mantel–Haenszel test stratified contingency tables to evaluate enrichment in IDRs of CDK-mediated phosphorylation (or dynamic phosphorylation in Xenopus).
 For all organisms, the disordered regions were calculated with three different disorder predictors.
-The disordered fraction for each organism and predictor is shown with a colour scale. (h) Human CDK1 subfamily targets, Xenopus dynamic phosphoproteins, and the intersection of both sets, that are present in our manually curated proteome of membraneless organelles.
+The disordered fraction for each organism and predictor is shown with a colour scale.
+(H) Human CDK1 subfamily targets, Xenopus dynamic phosphoproteins, and the intersection of both sets, that are present in our manually curated proteome of membraneless organelles.

 Supplementary figure 1.
-Proline-directed phosphosites dominate the early embryo phosphoproteome. (a) Distribution of potential CDK targets among all detected phosphosites and dynamic phosphosites. (b) Sequence motif logo for all dynamic phosphosites and each of the differentially regulated clusters (A-D).
+Proline-directed phosphosites dominate the early embryo phosphoproteome.
+(A) Distribution of potential CDK targets among all detected phosphosites and dynamic phosphosites.
+(B) Sequence motif logo for all dynamic phosphosites and each of the differentially regulated clusters (A-D).
 Motifs are shown separately for proline-directed (left) and non-proline directed phosphosites (right).

 Supplementary figure 2.
-Gene ontology (GO) enrichment analysis of dynamic p-sites according to their respective trends.
+Gene ontology (GO) enrichment analysis of dynamic p-sites.
 Scatter plots show the most significantly enriched (Fisher’s exact test with Bonferroni correction, p<0.05) GO (BP, MF, CC) terms for all dynamic phosphosites per cluster.
 Plots show the fold-enrichment of specific terms vs statistical significance.
 The size of the circles correlates with the number of proteins associated with the specific term.
 More details and the full list of enriched GO terms per cluster is found in Supplementary table X.

 Supplementary figure 3.
 Reciprocal trends of singly- and multi-phosphorylated peptides reveals early interphase and late mitotic phosphorylation, respectively.
 In vivo and in vitro dynamics of T23 and S31 of MCM4.
 Orange curves show the trend of T23 and S31 in the multi-phosphorylated peptide (upregulated in mitosis) while the blue curve shows the trend of S31 in the singly-phosphorylated peptide.

 Supplementary figure 4.
-Sequence motif logo of egg extract phosphoproteomics. (a) Sequence motif logo for all dynamic phosphosites and each of the differentially regulated clusters (1-6).
+Sequence motifs enriched in cell cycle phosphoproteomics.
+Sequence motif logo for all dynamic phosphosites and each of the differentially regulated clusters (1-6).
 Motifs are shown separately for proline-directed (left) and non-proline directed phosphosites (right).